insight-creative/insight-creative-2018/README.md

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
 2. Inside the directory, run `npm install`.
+This will install all of the dependencies.

 ## File Structure